Table of Contents

 - Changes to shareholder information

-The following types of changes cannot be made via a confirmation statement:
+However, the following types of changes cannot be updated on the confirmation statement itself:

 - Registered office address